Published October 1, 2011

 Published October 3, 2011

 Embattled by grief over her brother’s murder, eighteen year-old Finley Sinclaire embarks on a journey, hoping to encounter the God he so powerfully sensed in the beautiful Irish countryside.
 Though God seems to elude her, she can’t seem to escape the attentions of teen heart-throb and actor Beckett Rush.
 With mounting pressure to perfect her audition composition for the New York Conservatory, win over her assigned adopted grouch – er, grandmother – and avoid being caught in the web of girls falling for Beckett, Finley’s life spirals out of her control.
-Only an encounter with … Continue reading
+Only an … Continue reading

 Me Since You